preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: analysis-new-settings.png

-+ **Content analysis**: A number of analysis to execute can be available in this list, they are set up in Omni Admin, see: (link to be added)
++ **Content analysis**: A number of analysis to execute can be available in this list, they are set up in Omni Admin, see: :doc:`Content Analysis (Open AI) </admin-settings/tenant-settings/settings/open-ai/content-analysis/index>`
 + **Text properties**: Select one or more text properties to run the analysis on.
-+ **Pages to include in the report**: You must also choose one or more pages to run the analysis on (that contain the selected properties).
-You can either pick pages, using the page picker, or us ethe query builder.
++ **Pages to include in the report**: You must also choose one or more pages to run the analysis on.
+You can either pick pages, using the page picker, or use the query builder.

 If you select "Pick Pages", click ADD Page to start the page picker.
-For more information, see: (linke to be added).
+For more information, see: :doc:`Page picker </general-assets/page-picker/index>`

 If you select "Use Query Builder", the following is shown: